 What is MY Worldview? - Pagan, Materialistic or Biblical?

-Every one of us has a worldview.
+Everyone of us has a worldview.
 We are all influenced by our culture, by our social cues and references that surround us and by the people that we live amongst.
-Often our own culture is unknown to us until it is pointed out by someone from another country or until we we travel overseas and see that other cultures do things quite different from back at home.
+Often our own culture is unknown to us until it is pointed out by someone from another country, or until we travel overseas and see that other cultures do things quite different from back at home.

 I was in India and an Indian pastor was saying that many Indian Christians still think with a pagan worldview instead of having a Christian worldview.
-In the West, the majority of Christians have a materialistic worldview as they compare themselves against their neighbours by their house, cars and holidays etc.; they live for themselves with disregard to those less fortunate than themselves.
+In the West, the majority of Christians have a materialistic worldview, as they compare themselves against their neighbours by their houses, cars and holidays etc.; they live for themselves with disregard to those less fortunate than themselves.

-I was recently reading a book which challenged Western Christian thinking and posed the question: ‘What is your worldview?
+I read a book which challenged Western Christian thinking and posed the question: ‘What is your worldview?
 Is it biblical?'
-The author challenged its readers to begin by reading Matthew chapters 5-7 and to compare their culture with biblical reference points from the lips of Jesus.
+The author challenged his readers to begin by reading Matthew chapters 5-7 and to compare their culture with biblical reference points from the lips of Jesus.

 The Bible is full of Scriptures telling us the correct way to think and live.
 As I was reading those three chapters, one verse at a time, which I had read dozens of times before, I realised that much of my thinking, my worldview was contrary to Scripture.
 I found myself repenting of my wrong reference points and social cues in many areas of my life because they were contrary to Scripture.